O-L-F/O-L-F.github.io/_pages/about.md

 * EU accession — analyzing how the process of joining the European Union influences judicial development and institutional resilience.

 * Civil war termination — exploring how the end of civil conflicts affects the strength and autonomy of the judicial branch.

-While these themes anchor my current work, I remain intentionally open in defining my long‑term research agenda.
-I’m an early‑career scholar, still building the intellectual map I hope to follow -- one that connects institutions, political development, and the diverse pathways countries take in moments of profound change.

 As is probably evident, I am an empiricist.
 While I have recently tried my hand at more qualitative methodologies, I am most comfortable in quantitative analysis.

+While these themes anchor my current work, I remain intentionally open in defining my long‑term research agenda.
+I’m an early‑career scholar, still building the intellectual map I hope to follow.